 There is also the opportunity for senior students to take part in a ‘Headstart’ or ‘Start Uni Now’ course through the University of the Sunshine Coast (USC) or Central Queensland University (CQU).

 These courses are designed to prepare students for the expectations required at University to help make the transition a smooth process.
-At USC, if a student successfully completes 2 semesters of study, it will grant them entry to the University at the end of Year 12.
+At USC, if a student successfully completes two semesters of study, it will grant them entry to the University at the end of Year 12.